Friday, March 15, 2013

 How it Works

-Break work into small tasks.
-Give these tasks, called User Stories, a point value by estimating their relative sizes.
+Break work into small Product Backlog Items.
+Give these PBIs, often called User Stories, a point value by estimating their relative sizes.
 (Relative size is important because studies show that humans are incredibly poor at estimating jobs in hours.)

 During Sprint Planning, the Scrum Master plays dealer in a game of planning poker.
-The Scrum Master starts the game by taking a User Story and having all members of Team chose a card with a number they believe relates the relative size of the task.
+The Scrum Master starts the game by taking a User Story and having all members of Team chose a card with a number they believe relates the relative size of the work to be done.
 The Scrum Master counts to three and all Team members reveal their cards simultaneously.
 The Team members with the lowest and highest cards debate the reasons for their choices and then the team plays another round.
 The process repeats until a consensus is reached.
-Continue the game until the all tasks have a point value.
+Continue the game until the all User Stories have a point value.

-During the Sprint, as each task is moved to done, the Scrum Master can plot the points over the length of the Sprint.
-At the end of the Sprint all the points added together is the Velocity.
+During the Sprint, as each story is moved to done, the Scrum Master can plot the points over the length of the Sprint.
+At the end of the Sprint, add the point values of all the User Stories together to calculate your Velocity.

 As the Team completes more and more Sprints, the Scrum Master can compare how much the Team has improved.
 Although velocity tends to oscillate over time, as a rule it should trend upwards about 10% per Sprint.